 How to season your new cast iron pan in 4 easy steps

-Scrub – for a brand new pan or a rusty pan you are trying to restore the first step is to give it a good scrub.
-Use a steel wool pad, hot water and dish soap to get down to the base layer of the pan (with a brand new pan, this will not take much scrubbing, with an old rusty pan this might take a little elbow grease).
-IMPORTANT – this is the only time you will want to use steel wool on your pan, this is not for general cleaning, just for the first seasoning step!
+Scrub – for a brand new pan or a rusty pan you are trying to restore, the first step is to give it a good scrub.
+Use a steel wool pad, hot water, and dish soap to get down to the base layer of the pan.
+With a brand new pan, this will not take much scrubbing, with an old rusty pan this might take a little elbow grease.
+IMPORTANT – this is the only time you will want to use steel wool on your pan, this is not for general cleaning, just for the first seasoning step.
 Scrub the whole pan including the handle & bottom.
 Many new pans now come “pre-seasoned”.
 You could use them right away, but I would recommend going through these steps anyway.

 Dry – I mentioned earlier that rust is the biggest enemy of cast iron.
 Thoroughly drying your pan is the most important thing you can do for it.
 Towel dry, then put it on a hot stove top for a minute or so to completely evaporate all water.

 Oil – put a thin layer of oil on the entire pan.
 You can use pretty much any kind of oil you want.
 Flax seed oil is a popular choice, but you can use any kind of oil or shortening.
 I generally use shortening because it’s easy to rub in, it’s cheap and I always have it on hand.
 The cast iron is porous so it will absorb the oil, the goal is to rub it in but not leave excess oil in pan (excess oil could go rancid).
 Rub the oil in with a paper towel, then wipe away any excess.
-If you have an enameled coating on your pans, like mine, do NOT put oil on the enamel parts.
+If you have an enameled coating on your pans, like the one pictured above, do NOT put oil on the enamel parts.
 You don’t want oil to bake on over the enamel!

 Heat – Heat your oven as high as it goes (between 450-500 degrees).
-Put the oiled pan in upside down on a rack in the middle of the oven.
+Put the oiled pan in the oven, upside down, on a rack in the middle of the oven.
 Let it “cook” for about an hour.
 The super high heat breaks down the oils so they can bond with the metal.
 After an hour, turn off the oven and let the pan cool inside the oven.

 optional: some people like to give their pans a jump start by repeating the oil & heat phase a second or even third time.
 I don’t think it is necessary, but it certainly won’t hurt!

-Cooking with & maintaining your cast iron pans – 8 Easy Tips
+Cooking with & maintaining your cast iron pans –

 Cast iron has earned an unjust reputation for being high maintenance & that turns many people off.
 Yes, they are slightly more work than your Teflon pans, but with just few extra steps, you get a lifetime of tasty dishes!
 Check out my 8 easy tips for using & loving your cast iron pans: